gmc-code/PC-algorithms1/docs/maths_python/maths_python_intro.rst

 =============================

 | Examples of using python to implement mathematical algorithms are illustrated in the following pages.
-| Form the lsit below, those in bold are implemented here.
+| Form the list below, those in bold are implemented here.

 | 7	Design and implement mathematical algorithms using a simple general purpose programming language (VCMNA254)